motoxdev/firearms/README.md

 4. finding maximum entry for firearm sales during each presidency <br />
 5. locating the maximum entry to the coordinating month <br />
 6. finding the difference of firearm purchases between administrations <br />
+7. plotting the summations of each administration <br />

 **SOURCES/DATA SOURCES**<br />
 - https://github.com/BuzzFeedNews/nics-firearm-background-checks/